gabrieljsilva/austromiautas/README.md

 ### Passive authorization
 This type of authorization determines that only users with a passive token will be able to access the API endpoints, that is, all endpoints are restricted, only those who have a passive token will be able to access the API.
 This system is used to control the general use of the API.
 In addition to the passive token, other information is used to determine who has authorization and this information is the hostname and protocol (http or https) of the client that is consuming the API.
+The passive token must be passed as a header with the name "X-API-TOKEN".

 ### Active authorization
 Active authorization determines that only users with an active token will be able to access protected endpoints.
 Essentially, active tokens are in the form of JWT (json web tokens) and it carries the identification of the user who is accessing the endpoints.
 Active tokens have an expiration time that can vary according to their purpose.
+Active token must be passed as Bearer Token.
 This system is used in conjunction with the authentication and permissions system.

 ### Determining permissions
-This project has an authentication and authorization system based on [JWT](https://jwt.io/) and [RBAC.](Https://en.wikipedia.org/wiki/Role-based_access_control)
+This project has an authentication and authorization system based on [JWT](https://jwt.io/) and [RBAC.](https://en.wikipedia.org/wiki/Role-based_access_control)

-Initially, we need to decorate all the controllers declared with the "Protect" decorator, we can find it in the following directory "src / app / auth / protect.decorator.ts".
+Initially, we need to decorate all the controllers declared with the "Protect" decorator, we can find it in the following directory "src/app/auth/protect.decorator.ts".
 Implementation example:

 ```ts
 import { Controller, Get } from  '@nestjs/common';